Maximizing Non-monotone Submodular Set Functions Subject to Different Constraints: Combined Algorithms: Packing Polytope Constraint

 \section{Packing Polytope Constraint}

 In this section, we adapt the continuous greedy process for non-monotone submodular functions and propose an algorithm for solving the optimization problems subject to a packing polytope constraint.
 As an application of the technique, we then consider the problem of submodular maximization subject to both one matroid and multiple knapsacks constraints.
-Finally, we briefly show how to replace this continuous process with a polynomial time discrete process and suffering only a small error.
+Finally, we briefly show how to replace this continuous process with a polynomial time discrete process without suffering much.